LBruyne/Scalable-Collaborative-zkSNARK/README.md

     ```
 4. You shall see results in `output` folder.
 We also provide a `read_data.ipynb` script for reading these output into .csv files.

-To run the local benchmarks, simply run examples `gkr` and `hyperplonk`.
-If you wish to run local cluster, see `hack/local.sh` for an example.

 ### Distributed primitives

 We also offer Rust examples for distributed primitives under the `dist-primitive` folder.
 If you have [`just`](https://github.com/casey/just) installed, you can run: